MadManMcIvor/AleTrail/journals/justin.md

+## 10/20/22

+## 10/19/22
+Continued working on implementing favorite icons and got it prepped for end points.
+Cleaned up breweries of unused functions, variables, and imports.

+## 10/18/22
+Added a favorites icon to brewerycardmodal and beercardmodal to use with favorites endpoints ocne they are donw.
+Finished implementing brewery unit test into yml file.

 ## 10/17/22
 Created a test that needs to be implemented into yml file.
 Added authentication for breweries PUT, POST, and DELETE methods.